top of page

 Lions

 Directly below you and to the south are two African Lion prides.
-Some of these Lions have been at the Sanctuary since the early 2000’s.
-In the habitat directly below you is a male Lion acquired from an exotic wildlife auction to become someone’s so-called pet in Ohio.
-The Sanctuary was called when he was a few years old and the people admitted they had made a mistake and said that he kept outgrowing everything they put him in.
-Some of the other Lions in these prides were the subject of a documentary that came out in 2010 called “The Elephant in the Living Room”.
+Some of these Lions have been at the Sanctuary since the early 2000’s - including some that were the subject of a documentary that came out in 2010 called “The Elephant in the Living Room”.
 This documentary looked at the problem of exotic animals in the state of Ohio and can still be viewed through online streaming services.
-Another one of the Lionesses was rescued from the film industry in California.
-That is, as is often the case, when she was about three years old, she refused to respond to her trainer and resisted being used as a prop in productions.
-It was at that time the Sanctuary was glad to give her a home for life where she would no longer be exploited.
+Another one of the Lionesses was rescued from a closed safari park in Spain.
+Lastly, the male in the further, more southern habitat, was a rescue residing at our Wild Animal Sanctuary Texas facility until it was determined that the lion companionship of this location was better suited for him.

 Camels, Horses and Mules